PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

     }
 }
 ```
-Since we have implemented our function now, we need to tell the compiler to use the LUT for this
+Now that we have our function, we need to tell the compiler to use the LUT for this
-function as well as decide how we want to divide it into segments and which range on the x-axis
+implementation.
+We also have to decide on how to divide the function into segments and the range
-should be divided into segments.
-This is done by annotation which will be covert in the next
+on the x-axis on which it is divided.
+This is done using annotation, which will be covered in the next
 section.

 ### 2.2 Annotate your function for approximation
-First we need to tell the compiler that our function **gamma** should be approximated by the LUT.
+Firstly we need to tell the compiler that our function **gamma** should be approximated.
 We
-do that by adding the **approx** decorator.
-Additionally we need to give the decorator the keyword
-**strategy="lut"** to indicate that we want to use the LUT for approximating this function.
+do this by adding the **approx** decorator to the function.
+Then, we need to indicate that we want to use the LUT for approximating the function.
+This can be done by adding the keyword **strategy="lut"** to the decorator.

 ```c
 long approx(strategy="lut") gamma(long a)